tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

 ### Selecting an Image

 When creating a launch configuration, you can use either public or custom image.
-It is recommended to use a "custom image" where the application environment has already been set up.
+We recommend using a "custom image" where the application environment has already been set up.
 Because:
 - If you select a public image, the CVM instances created in a scaling group will have a "clean" operating system - you need to manually set up the application environment.
 - However, the custom image helps batch production.  you can create an image of a CVM instance with application environment deployed, and then use the image to batch create many CVM instances which will have the same application environment as the original instance.